Sarah Kerrigan: Reception and legacy

 Kerrigan has consistently received positive reviews from video-game journalists.
 GameSpot attributed the popularity of StarCraft to the reception of the game's characters, including Kerrigan.
 Her transition from Terran to Zerg was particularly praised, and they opined that the reason her face appeared on the box art for Brood War was due to how recognizable she had become.
 Following her appearance in Brood War, IGN commented favorably on the evolution of Kerrigan's character through StarCraft's storyline, and also described her as one of the most memorable villains in gaming.
 In 2007, Tom's Games opined she was one of the "most fascinatingly complex and memorable characters of all time".
 Following her appearance in StarCraft II and its expansions, numerous video-game journalists described Kerrigan among the best villains in gaming, with many commenting on the complexity of her character.
 Game Informer's Liz Lanier opined that Kerrigan was "as brutal as she is misunderstood."
 Rich Antoniello from Complex's described her life as a "tragic tale of nearly Shakespearean proportions", and Hanuman Welch considered her the most evil woman in video gaming.
 Kerrigan's voice acting has also received positive reception.
 Her portrayal in StarCraft by Glynnis Talken Campbell, was praised by GameSpot, while Tricia Helfer won "Best Performance by a Human Female" for her voicing of Kerrigan in StarCraft II: Wings of Liberty at the 2010 Spike Video Game Awards.

+Kerrigan in her mostly human form in the arms of Jim Raynor.
+This scene from the epilogue cutscene of Wings of Liberty attracted criticism because Kerrigan was perceived as being reduced to a damsel in distress archetype.